 When Bot Mitigation Is Just Observation: Hardening Meridian Without Bot Management

 I was staring at a page that should have been boring: a store-locator lookup URL returning 400s for some users while the public browsing path looked clean from my machine.
 The awkward part was not that Cloudflare was involved.
 The awkward part was that our Cloudflare bot mitigation posture was mostly observation dressed up like defense.
-We fixed the immediate risk by moving narrow custom WAF rules from log-only toward scoped blocking, preserving auth and booking carve-outs, blocking one noisy Baidu-Netcom /24, watching a Chrome/133 user-agent pattern as rule C-11 took hold, and running rolling telemetry for block rate, challenges, 504s, and false positives.
+We fixed the immediate risk by moving narrow custom WAF rules from log-only toward scoped blocking, preserving auth and booking carve-outs, blocking one noisy Baidu-Netcom /24, watching a suspect Chrome user-agent as the UA-pattern rule took hold, and running rolling telemetry for block rate, challenges, 504s, and false positives.

 The useful argument is simple: when you do not have bot-management signals, broad bot mitigation becomes a safety problem before it becomes a security problem.
 You can still reduce damage, but only if you treat every rule as a surgical instrument with a recovery plan, not as a moral statement about bad traffic.
 The goal is not to defeat automation in one dramatic deploy.
 The goal is to stop the parts you can identify without teaching checkout, login, and store affiliation to hate your customers.